anthonymashford/ANF/PoC/ANF-PoC.md

 - Identify the workload(s) to be tested, such as SAP, AVS, HPC, AVD or enterprise file shares.

 ### Stakeholders:
-- Identified key stakeholders.
-These are teams or staff members required to support the PoC, such as, storage teams, networking teams, active directory teams, application owners, Azure/Cloud platform teams.
+- Identify key stakeholders.
+These are teams or staff members required to support the PoC, such as, storage teams, networking teams, active directory teams, application owners, cloud platform teams.

 ### Azure Subscription:
 - To support the PoC, an Azure subscription is required to create and manage Azure resources.